poudel/firefly/README.md

 * The code should be well tested.
 * Should always be liberal when it comes to adding features that ease on organizing our daily digital life.
+* Should always be conservataive when it comes to drastically changing the user interface.
 * Should keep backwards compatibility.
 * Should be oriented to tech-savvy and power users.